Sherwin-14/shopease_analysis/docs/index.md

 ## Get Started

-You can find the source code for this project on my [GitHub repository](https://github.com/Sherwin-14/shopease_analysis)
+You can find the source code for this project on my [repo](https://github.com/Sherwin-14/shopease_analysis)

-For more information on setting up the project locally and serving the documentation, please refer to the README file.

 Thanks for stopping by!